 Ultimate Guide Strategy Guide + Weekly Pro Tips

-That is also why the 30–40 hour estimate is such a strong middle ground.
-It gives GreedFall room to perform the way it is meant to: a story RPG where diplomacy, faction involvement, companion ties, and character development sit beside combat rather than behind it.
-If you strip too much of that away, you may technically reach the ending sooner, but you are also choosing a version of the game that can feel harsher and less complete.
+GreedFall’s side content is not filler that pads the clock.
+Side quests support progression directly, and that matters because GreedFall is a story RPG where diplomacy, faction involvement, companion ties, and character development sit beside combat rather than behind it.
+Strip too much of that away and you technically reach the ending sooner while choosing a harsher, less complete version of the game.

-There is another reason side content affects the total more than expected: GreedFall has multiple endings and decision-driven outcomes.
-Companion and faction involvement can shape how your run resolves, so “how long is GreedFall” depends partly on whether you mean one ending or the outcomes you actually care about seeing.
-For many players, that difference matters more than the raw first-playthrough total.
+There is also an endings factor.
+GreedFall has multiple endings and decision-driven outcomes, and companion and faction involvement shape how your run resolves.
+So “how long is GreedFall” depends partly on whether you mean one ending or the outcomes you actually want to see, which for many players matters more than the raw first-playthrough total.